-Copies of game sheets for suspensions must be sent immediately to the appropriate Regional Director.
+Copies of game sheets for suspensions must be sent immediately to the OWHA Office.

 Copies of game sheets confirming suspensions have been served, must be forwarded immediately to the Regional Director prior to the player(s) and/or team officials returning to participation in any OWHA sanctioned game or event.